-In a good season ewes reach peak milk yield 2-3 weeks after lambing as the lambs' capacity to drink milk is rapidly increasing.
-After this, milk production gradually declines from 2-3 litres a day to about half a litre 8-10 weeks after lambing.
-As ewe milk production declines lambs consume increasing quantities of pasture.
+In a good season, ewes reach peak milk yield two to three weeks after lambing as the lambs' capacity to drink milk is rapidly increasing.
+After this, milk production gradually declines from two to three litres a day to about half a litre 8-10 weeks after lambing.
+As ewe milk production declines, lambs consume increasing quantities of pasture.